 About

-The automation Playbooks allow you to minimize response time and reduce mundane manual labor by automating remediation tasks based on business and security conditions, through integrating the desired report/ticketing system used in your organization.
+The automation Playbooks allow you to minimize response time and reduce mundane manual labor by automating remediation tasks based on business and security conditions, by integrating your organization's desired report/ticketing system.
 For example, you can configure integration with a ticketing system, such as JIRA, ServiceNow, etc., and open remediation tickets automatically through the Vulcan Platform > Automation.

 Creating new Automation (Playbook)